ACupOfLinux/Werryvoidrice/README.md

 # IMPORTANT
-I am using a custom picom form from jonaburg that requires ninja and meson https://github.com/jonaburg/picom < This is the one you need to compile>
+I am using a custom picom fork from jonaburg that requires ninja and meson https://github.com/jonaburg/picom < This is the one you need to compile>

 # Fonts